Meleagrids: Mythology

 When their brother died, the Meleagrides cried incessantly until Artemis changed them into guineafowl and transferred them to the island of Leros.
 According to an alternate version cited in the dictionary of Suda, the Meleagrids were companions of Iocallis, a maiden of Leros who was honored as a deity.
 Guinea fowl were kept in the shrine of The Maiden (likely Artemis) on Leros, and the inhabitants of the island, as well as other worshippers of Artemis, abstained from eating the bird.

-Hence the names of some species of guineafowl refer to the Meleagrids: Numida meleagris and Agelastes meleagrides.
-Also the family name for turkeys is Meleagrididae.

-The Meleagrids included Melanippe and Eurymede, possibly also Mothone, Perimede and Polyxo.
-Two other daughters of Oeneus, Gorge and Deianeira, were not transformed, since the former was married off to Andraemon, and the latter to Heracles.
+The Meleagrids that were transformed are Melanippe and Eurymede, or alternatively Polyxo and Autonoë (albeit no transformation is mentioned for them).
+Mothone and Perimede are also named as daughters of Oeneus, but without mention of siblings, and possibly they were not fathered by the same Oeneus.
+Beside the two couples, two more daughters are mentioned by the same sources, Gorge and Deianeira.
+They were not transformed, since the former was married off to Andraemon, and the latter to Heracles.